 Non-Contributory RESP:

-In a way, government grants are a gift to your child’s education fund, and are not associated with where you live.
-“The grants will stay inside the RESP even if you leave Canada for good,” he said.
-As a result, your child has access to those funds when they go to post-secondary school, whether it’s here in Canada or outside the country.
+In a way, government grants are a gift to your child’s education fund and are not associated with where you live.
+While you must be a Canadian resident to receive CESG or CLB, existing grants may remain in the RESP after you leave Canada, provided the plan stays open,a nd funds are used for eligible post-secondary education.
 This flexibility is one of the key advantages of a non-contributory RESP.

 Self-Contributory RESP:

 Again, it’s a bit more complicated if you have a self-contributory RESP, that is, you didn’t just get the government grants, but you have also made contributions yourself.
-If you are away from Canada temporarily, you leave Canada for temporary reasons, you can generally keep your RESP open and still contribute to it, provided that you have a Canadian Social Insurance Number (SIN).
+If you are away from Canada temporarily, you can generally keep your RESP open and still contribute to it, provided your RESP provider allows non-resident subscribers and you comply with Canadian tax residency rules.
 Update your RESP provider with your contact information, along with an announcement that you will be temporarily located elsewhere.

 Terminating the RESP: